 Link building is an important part of any SEO campaign.
 It can be a little tricky.
 You need to be careful.

 The first reason link building is important is that it helps Google discover content.
 The Google search engine spider crawls the web to find content to serve in the search results.
 How does it discover content to even consider for its index?
 Through links to different pages.

 The second reason link building is important is because of the way it evaluates the pages it discovers.
 Ever since Google was launched in 1997, it used a fundamentally different way of evaluating web pages.
 While it considered the content on the page, it used links from other sites to determine which page was better than the others.

 Links determine what webpage is best like this (taken from a Udacity course about building a search engine):

 There are hundreds of ranking factors behind how Google decides to rank a webpage.
 Some are more important than others.
-Since links is fundamentally behind how Google was originally built, I’d suggest it is still important to better ranking a page.
+Since links are fundamentally behind how Google was originally built, I’d suggest it is still important for better ranking a page.

 It’s so important to Google that, once people learn about link building, they tend to go a little crazy.
 As a result, Google has set rules for what is fair, when it comes to link building.
 Before you start any link building efforts, be sure you’re familiar with these rules.
 If you break them you might find your entire site banned from all Google searches.

 If you read them you might ask yourself, “Does Google allow any link building at all?”
 These guidelines seem to discourage link building in any form.
 That’s where this becomes tricky: to show up and rank in Google, we need links; however, Google forbids many forms of link building.
 To put it another way: we’d be negligent if we build links and negligent if we don’t.